werpu/mona-dish/README.md

 * 20.3 Adding basic rxjs support for streams
 * 20.4-20.5 Adding rxjs connectivity apis for the messages, brokerchannels now can be exported as Subjects

+* 0.20.7 Adding encryption extension points to the messaging api